Note: Please see the Table of Contents FAQ for a complete list of topics.

 breakouts.
 There are some soaps formulated for allergic pet

-• The garden sprayer can also be used.
+owners.
+Use sparingly and rinse well after working through coat. - The garden sprayer can also be used.
 Fill an ordinary pressurized

 garden sprayer (try a hand-pumped type that does *not* hiss) with